Article · Field notes

 The Moodboard: Design Ideas for Every Room

-In the first post I described the vision for our Balaton hilltop cottage — what we want to build, why, and what makes the property special.
-This post goes deeper: it’s the visual reference library we’ve been building with my wife Dori.
+In the first post I described the vision for our Balaton hilltop cottage: what we want to build, why, and what makes the property special.
+This post goes deeper.
+It’s the visual reference library Dori and I have been pulling together.
 Room by room, image by image, this is the design language we’re drawn to.

-Think of it as a moodboard made public.
-Every image here represents something specific we want to capture — a material, a layout idea, a feeling.
-Not everything will end up in the final design, but together they paint a clear picture of the direction.
+A moodboard made public.
+Every image here represents something specific we want to capture: a material, a layout idea, a feeling.
+Not everything ends up in the final design, but together they show the direction.

 Overall design concept

-This project envisions a warm, grounded cottage interior that blends wabi-sabi philosophy with Scandinavian-Japanese (Japandi) sensibility.
-The goal is to create a home that feels both timeless and deeply comfortable — where natural imperfections are celebrated and every space invites you to slow down.
+A warm, grounded cottage interior that blends wabi-sabi philosophy with Scandinavian-Japanese (Japandi) sensibility.
+The goal: a home that feels timeless and deeply comfortable, where natural imperfections are part of the point and every space invites you to slow down.

 Guiding principles

-Comfortable, airy spaces with a seamless flow between outdoors and indoors.
-Natural, tactile materials throughout: raw and reclaimed wood, linen, plaster, rattan, and stone.
-A warm neutral palette of cream, sand, warm beige, and honey wood tones, with accents of sage green and terracotta.
-Built-in furniture wherever possible for a cohesive, integrated feel and to maximise storage.
+Comfortable, airy spaces.
+A continuous flow between outdoors and indoors.
+Natural, tactile materials throughout: raw and reclaimed wood, linen, plaster, rattan, stone.
+A warm neutral palette of cream, sand, warm beige, honey wood, with accents of sage green and terracotta.
+Built-in furniture wherever possible for a cohesive feel and maximum storage.
 Practical, durable fabrics that are easily washable or naturally resilient.
 Smooth transitions between zones: entry to kitchen, kitchen to living area, connected by continuous bench seating around the tile stove.

 Key materials & textures